symblai/symbl-js-sdk/README.md

 - Windows/Mac/Linux: https://nodejs.org/en/download/

-You don't need this source code unless you want to modify the package.
-If you just want to use the Node.js package, then you can install it directly into your project with `npm`:
+You can then install the library directly on your machine using:

 ```sh
 npm install @symblai/symbl-js